+24.1 The soccer season shall consist of a Jamboree in which each school will compete in a double elimination preseason tournament, and a regular season schedule consisting of one game versus each participating school.
+At the end of the regular season, the top 8 teams will be seeded by record and compete in the Bay County Soccer Tournament.
+The winner of this tournament will be crowned Bay County Champion.

-- 24.1 Boys and Girls Soccer will play a regular season schedule consisting of one game versus each participating school, a preseason jamboree, and a post-season tournament. - 24.2 Soccer will have two 25-minute halves in the regular season matches and 30 minute halves in the pre-season jamboree matches.
-All official High School Rules apply.
-Halftime will be ten minutes. - 24.3 All games will begin at 4:00 p.m. - 24.4 If the starting time of a game is delayed, adequate warm-up time must be given to each team.
-The amount of warm-up time will be agreed upon by the host and visiting coach. - 24.5 The following tiebreaker procedure will be used for the post-season tournament: There will be a maximum of two five minute sudden victory periods.
-The first goal scored in sudden victory overtime shall terminate the game.
-If tie remains after the two sudden victory periods then tie will be broken using penalty kick procedures.
+24.2 Soccer will have two 25-minute halves in the regular season matches and 20-minute halves in the pre-season jamboree matches.
+All official National Federation of High School(NFHS) Rules apply.
+Halftime will be ten minutes.

+24.3 All regular season games will begin at 4:00 p.m.
+The boys soccer post season games will begin at 3:30 p.m.

+24.4 If the starting time of a game is delayed, adequate warm-up time must be given to each team.
+The amount of warm-up time will be agreed upon by the host and visiting coach.

-Penalty Kick Procedures: The head coaches and team captains for both teams will meet with the officials at the halfway line to review the procedure for penalty kicks as follows: (1) The referee will choose the goal at which all of the kicks from the penalty line will be taken.
-(2) Each coach will select any five players, including the goalkeeper, on or off the field (except those who may have been disqualified) to take the penalty kicks.
+24.5 The following tiebreaker procedure will be used for the pre-season Jamboree tournament: Penalty Kick Procedures: The head coaches and team captains for both teams will meet with the officials at the halfway line to review the procedure for penalty kicks as follows: (1) The referee will choose the goal at which all of the kicks from the penalty line will be taken.
+(2) Each coach will select any three players, including the goalkeeper, on or off the field (except those who may have been disqualified) to take the penalty kicks.
 (3) A coin toss will be held.
 The team winning the toss will have the choice of kicking first or second.
 (4) Teams will alternate kickers.
 There is no follow-up on the kick.
 (5) The defending team may change the goalkeeper prior to each penalty kick.
 (6) The team scoring the greatest number of these kicks will be declared the winner.
 (7) Add one goal to the winning team score and credit the team with a victory.
-If the score remains tied after each team has had five penalty kicks: (8) Each coach will select five different players than the first five who already have kicked to take the kicks in a sudden victory situation, wherein if one team scores and the other team does not score, the game is ended without more kicks being taken.
-If a team has fewer than 10 available players at the end of the first set of kicks from the penalty mark due to either injuries or disqualification, the coach must use all players who have not participated in the first five kicks.
-The coach may choose additional players from the first five kickers to ensure that five different players participate in the second set of kicks.
-(9) If the score remains tied, continue the sudden victory kicks with the coach selecting any five players to take the next set of alternating kicks.
-If a tie remains, repeat (8).
+If the score remains tied after each team has had three penalty kicks: (8) Each coach will select three different players than the first three who already have kicked to take the kicks in a sudden victory situation, wherein if one team scores and the other team does not score, the game is ended without more kicks being taken.
+If a team has fewer than 10 available players at the end of the first set of kicks from the penalty mark due to either injuries or disqualification, the coach must use all players who have not participated in the first three kicks.
+The coach may choose additional players from the first three kickers to ensure that three different players participate in the second set of kicks.(9) If the score remains tied, continue the sudden victory kicks with the coach selecting any three players to take the next set of alternating kicks.
+If a tie remains, repeat.